hydrologie/xhydro/docs/installation.rst

 Stable release (Anaconda)
 -------------------------
 Some of the dependencies of `xHydro` can be difficult to install using `pip`.
-For this reason, we highly recommend installing `xHydro` using Anaconda.
+For this reason, we strongly recommend installing `xHydro` using Anaconda.
 This will ensure that all dependencies are met and that the package will work as expected.

     .. code-block:: console